 4. Get the community involved in your events

 Post a poll where followers can vote on an upcoming race logo or t-shirt design.
 By involving your followers in the process, they will start to have a personal stake in your races.
-You could hire a social social media ambassador, an influential racer in your community that can support your swag and make posts to their followers about your races.
-Often times the only thing an ambassador wants in return is free t-shirt or other apparel.
+You could hire a social media ambassador, an influential racer in your community that can support your swag and makes posts to their followers about your races.
+Often times the only thing an ambassador wants in return is a free t-shirt or other apparel.
 Consider giving them a promo code to give out to their followers so you can track how influential they actually are.
 You can also set up a referral program where they receive money back on their registration every time they get someone to sign up for one of your races.

 5. Engage with people

 If someone writes on your wall or messages you a question, answer them as soon as possible.
 Too often companies will receive a message and never respond, which can be perceived as rude.
 Customer service is key.
 Remember that tone does not translate over text and that word choices are essential when talking to customers.
 Listen to inquiries and note peoples' remarks about the event.
-Taking into account both positive and negative feedback will help you grow as a businessperson.
-Make some of your posts personal. it's refreshing for people to know that you are a real person and not another faceless company.
+Taking into account both positive and negative feedback will help you grow as a business person.
+Make some of your posts personal.
+It's refreshing for people to know that you are a real person and not another faceless company.
 Communicate with your followers and be transparent about your process.